 Everyone Needs Uninsured Motorist Coverage!!

-The photo above was taken by one of our clients, John, following his January 15, 2021 car crash.
+The photo above was taken by one of our clients, John (name changed for anonymity), following his January 15, 2021 car crash.
 John took the photo shortly after being rear-ended.
 He was feeling pain, needed medical care and his car was severly damaged.
 John hired us to make a claim against the at-fault driver’s insurance policy.
 Unfortunately, we were forced to break bad news to him shortly after taking on the case.
 The person driving the 2020 Range Rover had no bodily injury auto insurance—which by the way is totally legal.
 As such, we couldn’t help John go after the other driver for his personal injury.
 Fortunately, John was smart enough to purchase uninsured motorist coverage which protects him in the event he or a family member is hit by an (1) uninsured driver, (2) underinusred driver or (3) hit-and-run driver.

 According to a new study by the Insurance Research Council*, 20.4% of Florida drivers are uninusred.
 Beyond that, even if a party does carry auto insurance, the insurance coverage may be bare-bones and not payout any money to third parties for bodily injuries.
 Florida law only requires vehicle owners to carry $10,000 of property damage insurance coverage as well as personal-injury-protection.
 There is no requirement to carry liability insurance to compensate accident victims for their personal bodily injuries.